 They investigated whether the products contained as many live bacteria as they claimed, whether the bacteria survived in the stomach and whether they flourished in the stomach.

-Symprove, a water based Barley drink was the overall winner.
+Symprove, a water-based Barley drink was the overall winner.
 Dr Simon Gaisford, the study author from UCL’s school of pharmacy said,

 “I certainly wouldn’t buy a product where nothing seems to be getting through.
 Just swallowing them is no good if the stomach then kills everything.”

-You can purchase Symprove in New Zealand via Fishpond.
+At the time of writing, you could purchase Symprove in New Zealand via Fishpond.